-Effective Date of Credit: Effective for tax years beginning on or after
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2015 and before January 1, 2026

 Description: The Workers with Disabilities Tax Credit Program, administered by the New York State Department of Labor (DOL), annually provides \$6 million in tax credits for employing individuals with developmental disabilities.
 To participate in the program, a taxpayer must apply to DOL by November 30th of the prior year.
 At the end of the tax year, the employer must obtain a final certificate of eligibility from DOL that states the maximum amount of credit allowed and provides verification for the credit claims.